-Caserta, the capital of the Province of Caserta, is located in the Campania region of Italy.
-It is situated about 36 kilometres (22 mi) north of Naples and approximately 74km from L’Osteria di Antonio.
+La Reggia di Caserta or the Royal Palace of Caserta is located in the city of Caserta, in Italys south.
+Caserta is located in the Campania region of Italy and it is situated about 36 kilometres (22 mi) north of Naples and approximately 74km from L’Osteria di Antonio in Avellino.

-I was invited by Angela Merolla, a local blogger, to attend a wine and food tasting (‘La strada del Cesanese’ – image above) she organized at L’Osteria di Antonio with the participation of my friends at Corte dei Papi.
+I was invited by Angela Merolla, a local blogger, to attend a wine and food tasting (‘La strada del Cesanese’) she organized at L’Osteria di Antonio, with the participation of my friends at Corte dei Papi.

-As a result, I thought, why not make a day of it.
-So I booked a room at Royal Caserta for a great price (60.00EUR for a double room) due to its strategic position, basically across the road from the Reggia di Caserta.
+I booked a room at Royal Caserta (60.00EUR for a double room*) due to its strategic position.
+Basically across the road from the Reggia di Caserta.

 Reggia di Caserta

 In 1996 the Reggia di Caserta became a designated UNESCO World Heritage Site.
 The former royal residence was constructed for the Bourbon kings of Naples and started in 1752 by Charles VII of Naples, who worked closely with architect Luigi Vanvitelli.

 Vanvitelli had only one political and social model in mind for ‘his’ palace and that was Versailles.
 Although it is strikingly different in its variety and disposition, the resemblances solve similar problems of assembling and providing for king, court and government a huge building.
 The Palace was built to showcase power and dominance, however, it also played the important role of being the new magnificent administrative capital of the Kingdom of Caserta and to protect all those inside from possible attacks.

 The King also decided to build a theatre, a large library, a university and a magnificent garden.
 The garden is inspired by the park of Versailles but it is commonly regarded as being much more beautiful and captivating.
 The park starts from the back façade of the palace, flanking a long alley with fountains and cascades.